qgis/QGIS-Documentation/source/docs/training_manual/basic_map/symbology.rst

 * Create a new map and add only the :guilabel:`roads` dataset.
 * Apply the style :kbd:`advanced_levels_demo.qml` provided in :kbd:`exercise_data/styles`.
-* Zoom to the Swellendam area (the cluster of roads near the center of the layer).
+* Zoom to the |majorUrbanName| area (the cluster of roads near the center of the layer).
 * Using symbol layers, ensure that the outlines of layers flow into one another as per the image below: